jennomics/WorkflowPaper/Data Submission.md

 https://submit.ncbi.nlm.nih.gov/subs/bioproject/
 Click on New submission

-Submitter-fill in your personal information (a bolded font denotes the section, while information in italics are the responses that we typically give for a genome sequencing project)
+Submitter-fill in your personal information (information in italics are the responses that we typically give for a genome sequencing project)
 Project type
-Project data type-genome sequencing
+Project data type-_genome sequencing_
-Sample scope-monoisolate
+Sample scope-_monoisolate_
-Material-genome
+Material-_genome_
-Capture-whole
+Capture-_whole_
-Methodology-sequencing
+Methodology-_sequencing_
-Objective-assembly
+Objective-_assembly_
 Target
 	Fill out the organism/strain name
 If you have other information feel free to add it General info
-We recommend choosing “Release immediately following curation” Project Title
+We recommend choosing “_Release immediately following curation_” Project Title
 	Public Description
-Relevance-Environmental
+Relevance-_Environmental_
-Biosample-blank
+Biosample-_blank_
-Publications-blank
+Publications-_blank_

 Once the project is submitted, refresh the page and copy down the Bioproject ID (starts with "PRJNA")

-FASTA2AGP
+##FASTA2AGP
 To finish this submission you'll need the files as described below In the terminal, navigate to the directory containing your scaffolds file

-Run the fasta2agp.pl script included with A5 on the scaffold file outputted from the A5 assembly "my_scaffolds.fasta".
+Run the fasta2agp.pl script included with A5 on the scaffold file outputted from the A5 assembly "my\_scaffolds.fasta".
 Syntax is:

     perl fasta2agp.pl my_scaffolds.fasta > my_scaffolds.agp